 The Group’s greenhouse gas emissions for fiscal 2017 onward are calculated in accordance with the GHG Protocol (refer to “Calculation Standards for Environmental and Social Data Indicators”).
 The boundary of calculation has been expanded to include principal consolidated Group companies, which account for up to 99.8% of consolidated net sales.

 Greenhouse Gas Emissions ★

 |Sumitomo Chemical and Group Companies in Japan||

 - Japanese Standards: Calculated based on the Act on the Rational Use of Energy.

-- Having adopted the GHG Protocol standards for our GHG emission disclosures, we now include the following data previously excluded from calculations: amount of energy used to produce power and steam sold to external parties by Sumitomo Chemical Group (the portion attributable to energy provider subsidiaries was included in years prior to fiscal 2016).
-In addition, the amount of energy used by Sumitomo Chemical’s non-production sites is included from fiscal 2017.
-In addition, the amount of energy used by Sumitomo Chemical’s non-production sites is included from fiscal 2017.
+- Having adopted the GHG Protocol standards for our GHG emission disclosures, we now include the following data previously excluded from calculations: amount of energy consumed in the production of power and steam sold to external parties by Sumitomo Chemical Group (the portion attributable to energy provider subsidiaries was included in years prior to fiscal 2016).
+The amount of energy consumed by Sumitomo Chemical’s non-production sites and the Group’s non-pro-duction sites is included from fiscal 2017 and fiscal 2018, respectively.

 - Japanese Standards: Calculated based on the Act on the Rational Use of Energy and the Act on Promotion of Global Warming Countermeasures.